flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

           - Optionally, a brief one-sentence description of the file's content.
           - Example: `### Category Heading

-- [Link to Granular File](./granular-file-example.md) - Brief description of the file.`      - **If in IDE:** Directly edit and save the`docs/index.md`file with the new entries.
+- [Link to Granular File](./granular-file-example.md) - Brief description of the file.`
-  - **If Web Version:** Present the complete, updated content of`docs/index.md` to the user after each batch of additions, or at an agreed-upon interval.
+      - Present the complete, updated content of `docs/index.md` to the user after each batch of additions, or at an agreed-upon interval.
     - **Final Scan and Indexing of Other `docs/` Folder Contents:**
       - After all targeted granular files have been processed and indexed:
-      - Inform the user: "I will now scan the `docs/` directory for any other relevant documents (e.g., Markdown files) that haven't been explicitly processed or indexed yet, to ensure the `index.md` is as comprehensive as possible."
+        - Inform the user: "I will now help you identify any other relevant documents (e.g., Markdown files) that haven't been explicitly processed or indexed yet, to ensure the `index.md` is as comprehensive as possible."
-      - **If in IDE:** List any such files found.
-For each, ask the user if it should be added to `index.md`, and if so, under what heading or with what description.
-Then update `index.md` accordingly.
-      - **If Web Version:** Ask the user to list any other files in the `docs/` folder they believe should be indexed.
+        - Ask the user to list any other files in the `docs/` folder they believe should be indexed.
 For each one they list, discuss its appropriate title, link, and placement in `index.md`, then provide the updated `index.md` content.
       - The goal is to ensure `index.md` catalogs all relevant documents in the `docs/` folder, not just those granulated by the POSM in this phase.

 5.  **Cross-Referencing (Optional Enhancement)**

     - After primary granulation, discuss with the user if adding relative links _between_ related granular documents would be beneficial for navigation (e.g., a section in `architecture-database-design.md` might link to a related data model definition in `prd-data-models.md`).
-    - If desired, identify key cross-references and implement them (either directly in IDE or by providing updated content for web users).
+    - If desired, identify key cross-references and provide updated content for the relevant files.

 6.  **Completion & Review**
     - Once all targeted large documents have been processed, `docs/index.md` is comprehensively updated (including entries for other relevant files in the `docs/` folder), and any optional cross-referencing is done:
       - Inform the user that the Librarian Phase tasks are complete.
-      - **If in IDE:** "I have created/updated the granular files and the `index.md` in your `docs/` folder.
-The `index.md` should now catalog all relevant documents found.
-Please review them at your convenience."
-      - **If Web Version:** "I have provided you with the content for all granular files and the final `index.md`, which aims to be a comprehensive catalog.
+      - "I have provided you with the content for all granular files and the final `index.md`, which aims to be a comprehensive catalog.
 Please ensure you have created all files correctly and that the index meets your needs."
+      - Recommend that the user save all created files in their project's `docs/` directory.
     - Advise that these granular documents, cataloged in `docs/index.md`, will now be the primary reference source for the **Story Creator Phase**.
+    - Suggest continuing in the current Claude Desktop chat for the Story Creator Phase, or creating a new chat if desired, making sure to upload the POSM role file (`roles/5-posm/5-posm.md`) and related files (`roles/5-posm/story-tmpl.txt`, `roles/5-posm/story-draft-checklist.txt`, `roles/5-posm/story-dod-checklist.txt`).

 ---